A collective agreement benefits each academic

 A collective agreement is used to agree on the terms and conditions of employment precisely suited for the industry or field in question.
 A collective agreement affects salaries and much more.
 It covers the status of shop stewards, annual holidays, the conditions of family leave, holiday pay, total working hours and dispute procedures, to name a few.

 The Finnish Union of University Researchers and Teachers has members in various workplaces in both the public and private sectors.
 The university sector is the largest employer of the union’s members.
 In university, state and municipal negotiations, the members of the union are represented by the Negotiation Organisation for Public Sector Professionals JUKO.
-In the university sector’s collective bargaining for general collective agreement, one of JUKO’s negotiators is the union’s Director of Advocacy.
 The Federation of Professional and Managerial Staff YTN engages in negotiations on behalf of academics working in the private sector.

 In collective agreement negotiations, the union steadfastly advocates for its members.
 Some of the key goals of the union include ensuring fair wage development, improving the status of fixed-term employees and developing occupational well-being.